 1) Turn OFF cold water supply to RO system.
 Turn OFF tank's ball-valve.
-Turn ON the RO faucet briefly to relief the built-up pressure inside the RO system.
+Lift up RO faucet lever briefly to relief the built-up pressure inside the RO system.
 This will make opening the housings easier.

 - 2) Open housing: Have the RO standing upright.
-Slip the plastic wrench onto the #1 housing.
+Slip the plastic wrench onto the 1st housing.
 Looking down from a top view, you should open the housing turning clockwise.
 If necessary, lay RO down on the floor to get a better leverage.
-If the housing is too tight, use a hammer and tap on the wrench handle to help turn the wrench. - 3) Discard 3 used filters, wash housings with mild soap, rinse off.
+If the housing is too tight, use a hammer and tap on the wrench handle to help turn the wrench.
+See Fig.14 - 3) Discard 3 used filters, wash housings with mild soap, rinse off.
 Put 3 new filters into their respective housings: sediment filter in stage-1, carbon block filters in stages 2 & 3. - 4) Close up the housings.
 Make sure each housing has a black O-ring in the thread groves.
-Use wrench to tighten each housing. - 5) Remember: Turn ON the cold water supply and OPEN the tank valve after finished changing filters! - 6) Check for leaks!
+Use wrench to tighten each housing. - 5) Remember: Turn ON the cold water supply and OPEN the tank value after finished changing filters! - 6) Check for leaks!